Richard Clement Moody: Ned McGowan's War

-Moody had hoped to begin immediately the foundation of a capital city, but on his arrival at Fort Langley, he learned of an insurrection at the settlement of Hill's Bar by a notorious outlaw, Ned McGowan, and some restive gold miners.
+Moody had hoped to begin immediately the foundation of a capital city, but on his arrival at Fort Langley, he learned of an insurrection at the settlement of Hill's Bar that was led by a notorious outlaw, Ned McGowan, and some restive gold-miners.
 Moody repressed the rebellion, which became popularly known as 'Ned McGowan's War', without loss of life.
-Moody described the incident:

-The notorious Ned McGowan, of Californian celebrity at the head of a band of Yankee Rowdies defying the law!
+Moody described the incident: The notorious Ned McGowan, of Californian celebrity at the head of a band of Yankee Rowdies defying the law!
 Every peaceable citizen frightened out of his wits!—Summons & warrants laughed to scorn!
 A Magistrate seized while on the Bench, & brought to the Rebel's camp, tried, condemned, & heavily fined!
 A man shot dead shortly before!
-Such a tale to welcome me at the close of a day of great enjoyment.

-Moody described the response to his success: 'They gave me a Salute, firing off their loaded Revolvers over my head—Pleasant—Balls whistling over one's head! as a compliment!
+Such a tale to welcome me at the close of a day of great enjoyment.Moody described the response to his success: 'They gave me a Salute, firing off their loaded Revolvers over my head—Pleasant—Balls whistling over one's head! as a compliment!
 Suppose a hand had dropped by accident!
 I stood up, & raised my cap & thanked them in the Queen's name for their loyal reception of me'.